rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-tips-and-tricks.md

 Use image/file pipeline for file downloading
 --------------------------------------------

-Sometimes your web scraping project will involve downloading images or files in general.
+Sometimes your web scraping project will involve downloading images or other kinds of files.
 Scrapy provides some official pipelines for this exact task.

 To download any kind of files, we can integrate `FilesPipeline` by adding